-F. Academic Honesty30
+F. Academic Honesty

 All homework, laboratory work, and exams are conducted under the Bowdoin Academic Honor Code.
 Instructors, especially those in introductory courses, are urged to make every effort to make clear to their students just what constitutes dishonesty in their course work.
-A web resource for students is available at: http://www.bowdoin.edu/studentaffairs/academic-honesty/index.shtml.
+A web resource for students is available at: Academic Honesty.
 Violations of the Honor Code are to be reported to the Dean of Student Affairs.